From Past To Path: Masked History Learning for Next-Item Prediction in Generative Recommendation: Pilot Experiment

 \section{Pilot Experiment}

 To illustrate the motivation of this paper, we conduct a pilot experiment to examine whether models trained with the standard next-item prediction paradigm overly rely on recent interactions, potentially neglecting the user's past behaviors.
-Specifically, on the \textit{Sports and Outdoors} dataset, for sequences longer than 20 in the test set, we remove the last 15 items and treat the truncated sequences as a new test set to evaluate the models' reliance on short-term signals.
-The results are shown in Table~\ref{tab:sport_generalization}.
-We can observe that the RPG model, trained solely on autoregressive next-item prediction, exhibits a 500\% increase in N@10 on the truncated sequences.
-In contrast, MHL achieves a 784\% increase in N@10 under the same conditions, demonstrating a stronger ability to capture long-range dependencies and better understand the user's underlying intent.
+Specifically, on the \textit{Toys and Games} dataset, for sequences longer than 20 in the test set, we truncate each sequence by removing the last 15 items.
+For example, given an original sequence $[i_1, i_2, \ldots, i_{25}] \rightarrow i_{26}$, the truncated version becomes $[i_1, i_2, \ldots, i_{10}] \rightarrow i_{11}$.
+This setup evaluates how well models capture long-range dependencies when recent interactions are unavailable, rather than relying on short-term patterns near the target item.

+The results of full-sequence and truncated-sequence evaluation are shown in Table~\ref{tab:sport_generalization}.
+Under the full sequence setting, MHL outperforms RPG across all metrics, achieving an 18.23\% improvement on N@10.
+In the truncated setting, which emphasizes longer-range dependencies, the improvement is even larger, reaching 43.95\%, indicating that MHL not only captures both short-term and long-term user preferences, but also better understands the overall sequence context.
+This comparison demonstrates that MHL more effectively models user behavior, whereas RPG tends to rely more heavily on recent interactions.

+To further validate MHL's ability to capture long-term user intent, we conduct a length-stratified analysis.
+We bucket the test sequences by length and compute N@10 for both RPG and MHL.
+The performance trends are visualized in Figure~\ref{fig:pilot_test-set-length}, with detailed numerical results reported in Table~\ref{tab:length_stratified_n10}.
+RPG performs reasonably well on medium-length sequences (30–50 items) but struggles on very short and very long sequences.
+For instance, sequences longer than 50 items see RPG's N@10 drop to 0.0375, while MHL boosts it to 0.0577, corresponding to a 53.33\% relative improvement.
+Overall, MHL consistently outperforms RPG across all length buckets, and the relative improvement is most pronounced for the extremely long sequences.
+These results confirm that MHL effectively captures long-term user preferences rather than relying primarily on recent interactions, further supporting the motivation for our proposed approach.